bingeli1212/nitrile-preview/doc/DOC-diagram.md

 the prevous one.
 Thus it is important to only change hint before starting a new segment and do not change hind during the middle of a segment building.

-# The drawcontrolpoint-operation

-The 'drawcontrolpoint' is a special command that draws all the control points detected in a given path.
-The control points are those present in a path specification that are necessary to describe a Bezier curve, whether it is cubic or quadratic.

 # The 'drawanglearc' command

 The 'drawanglearc' is designed to draw a small arc describing the span